AFN: Adaptive Fusion Normalization via an Encoder-Decoder Framework: Related Work

 \section{Related Work}

-\textbf{Normalization Methods in Neural Network.} Since the introduction of BN, various normalization methods~\cite{BatchNorm, Ulyanov2016InstanceNT, GroupNorm, SwitchNorm, LayerNorm} have been proposed for different backbones in different applications.
-These methods share a common underlying formula but differ in the manner in which they compute statistics.
-For instance, BN computes the statistics for each mini-batch, while IN, GN and LN compute the statistics for each sample with different group.
-Also, SN combines the statistics of these normalization methods with learnable parameters.
-BIN~\cite{Nam2018BatchInstanceNF} proposed to combine the advantages of BN and IN, which performs well on Image recognition and image style transfer tasks respectively.
-In order to do that, the author uses a gate function creatively to bind BN and IN.\\ \textbf{Adaptive Scale and Rescale Normalization.} By adding additional parameters to Instance Normalization, ASRNorm~\cite{ASRNorm} shows a great improvement on Adversarial Data Augmentation~\cite{ADA, MADA, MEADA, chen2023rethinking, huang2023t}.
-However, we observed that pretraining an model with other normalization layers and switching it by ASRNorm sometimes leads to gradient explosions and bad result.
+\textbf{Adaptive Scale and Rescale Normalisation.} By adding additional parameters to IN, ASRNorm~\cite{ASRNorm} shows a great improvement on Adversarial Data Augmentation~\cite{ADA, MADA, MEADA, chen2023rethinking, huang2023t}.
+However, we observed that pretraining a model with other normalisation layers and switching it by ASRNorm sometimes leads to gradient explosions and bad outcomes.
 Moreover, training a model from scratch solely with ASRNorm, without the assistance of Adversarial Domain Augmentation, often leads to unsatisfactory performance.